Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Related Work

 \textbf{Monitoring LRM generation.} We observe an emerging theme of research on monitoring LRM generation at a step level.
-Specifically, \citet{lee2025evaluatingstepbystepreasoningtraces} proposes a taxonomy of reasoning traces evaluators.
-However, the authors acknowledged that existing monitoring approaches are not adapted to complex reasoning traces.
+Specifically, \citet{lee2025evaluatingstepbystepreasoningtraces} proposes a taxonomy of reasoning traces evaluators, but acknowledge that existing monitoring approaches are not adapted to complex reasoning traces.
 Similarly, \citet{golovneva2023roscoesuitemetricsscoring} prompts a model to generate step-by-step reasoning, and defines an error-type taxonomy to evaluate reasoning steps.
 Nevertheless, this method is post-hoc and focuses on measuring the quality of reasoning.
-On the training side, \citet{zeng2025bstarmonitoringbalancingexploration} showed that monitoring the generation of LRMs can enhance their performance by balancing both Exploration and Exploitation.
-But their technique does not monitor the reasoning traces at a step-level.
-Furthermore, \citet{luo2025deconstructinglongchainofthoughtstructured} decomposes long reasoning traces by prompting an LLM to parse reasoning steps and assigns to each step one high-level class - from a taxonomy of four step-types.
-However, this approach is applied for training purposes and does not monitor reasoning during inference.
-As a result, existing works often overlook the question of how to dynamically monitor LRMs reasoning during single inferences (Table \ref{tab:LRMs_reasoning_monitoring} in Appendix \ref{sec:appendix-related_work}).

-\textbf{Monitoring for dynamic efficient inference.} As stated earlier, recent work has explored improving inference efficiency through early-stopping criteria, but existing approaches remain static.
-These techniques rely on fixed budgets or template constraints defined before inference and therefore do not adapt to the evolving reasoning traces of the model.
-As a result, they cannot exploit the information contained in the model's own generated reasoning during inference.
-Closer to our work, \citet{yang2025dynamicearlyexitreasoning} proposes dynamic early stopping criteria based on the model's confidence (DEER).
-Similarly, \citet{wang2025entropylangletextttthinkrangle} suggests an early-stopping criteria on the entropy of the tokens generated after forcing the generation of end-of-thinking tokens (EAT).

-To the best of our knowledge, no prior inference-time efficiency framework uses online monitoring of the \emph{semantic content of the model's generation} to drive stopping decisions (see Table \ref{tab:LRMs_reasoning_early_exit} in Appendix \ref{sec:appendix-related_work}).
-Our work fills this gap by dynamically tracking the nature of the step generated to implement an interpretable early-stopping controller.
-To better understand how the generation reflects on the model's reasoning, we must begin by precisely defining what constitutes a \emph{reasoning step}.
+Closer to our work, LCoT2Tree converts long CoT into hierarchical tree structures to analyse the reasoning patterns of LRMs \citep{jiang-etal-2025-makes}.
+The framework classifies thoughts into types of reasoning, but their framework is applied after the generation, and is not applied dynamically.
+Further, \citet{venhoff2025basemodelsknowreason} derive a taxonomy of reasoning behaviors through trained Sparse Auto-Encoders on step activations, clustering them to identify common behaviors.
+While their approach results in a rich taxonomy, their technique requires full-access to the model's internals. \citet{yu2026explainablechainofthoughtreasoningempirical} also note that \emph{``the high-level semantic roles of reasoning steps and their transitions remain underexplored."}.
+As a result, existing works often overlook the question of how to dynamically monitor LRMs reasoning during single inferences from text alone, and apply such monitoring for early-stopping purposes.